↑

 But listen, this cookbook has been an amazing tool to help my family not only eat more servings of vegetables but try new and different ones too!

-Here are the recipes we have tried and my family’s feedback.
-I have a husband, a 24-year-old and a 12-year-old.
+At the time I first tried this, I had a husband, a 24-year-old and a 12-year-old.
 The 12-year-old is the one who dislikes veggies.
 I basically gave the cookbook to my husband and children and asked them to choose one recipe they thought they might like.
-So consequently, here is what we tried first.

 • Greek Chicken Kabobs on page 156 – This one is the one that blew me away.
 My 12-year-old requests this one weekly now.
 It technically has fresh herbs, not vegetables, in it (parsley, cilantro, and dill) but these are plants and new flavors to her so I am calling this a big win!